 Bellsdeen: By far the largest and most cosmopolitan of Scardovan cities, Bellsdeen is known for their vast trade and economic power.
 People of Bellsdeen are known for wearing outfits of a single color with varying hues.

 Government: This city is ruled by a Governor who is elected by popular vote to a four-year term.

-Defense: Nearly 300 Swords are stationed in Bellsdeen, along with about half that amount of local militiamen.
+Defense: Nearly 200 militiamen are stationed in Bellsdeen, along with about half that amount of local watchmen.

-- The Hobbled Mare: well-known Inn whose current owner (Rook) is a retired Shield.
+- The Hobbled Mare: a well-known Inn whose current owner (Rook) is a retired Shield.

 - Hammerfast’s Alehouse: arguably the greatest Dwarven brewmaster in all of Scardova

 - Tinkertown: an Gnomish enclave where artificers, metallurgists, alchemists, and other inventors live and experiment with their creations.

 Argus: The portal to the southern forests, Argus is a large trade city which is also known for its fine craftsmen and artists.
 Lumber from Maplevale is made into fine furniture, iron from Morreston is crafted into weapons and armor, etc.

 Government: This city is ruled by a single governor who is elected by the city council.

 Defense: About 100 militiamen stand ready to defend the city when needed.